pollination/queenbee/docs/guides/plugin.rst

   > docker run -it --rm -v $(pwd):/var/simdata nrel/energyplus EnergyPlus

-This means that when the Docker container is run, the command is run from the ``/var/simdata`` directory.
-This is what we call the Working Directory or ``wordir`` for short.
+This means that when the Docker container is run, the daemon will mount the current directory into the container's ``/var/simdata`` directory.
+This is also the container's Working Directory or ``workdir`` for short.

 Overwrite the contents of the ``config.yaml`` file with the YAML code block below: